sicko7947/sicko7947/README.md

 # :question: About Me
-- 🔭 I’m currently working on: SICKO AIO
+- 🔭 I’m currently working on: GPT shit
-- 🌱 I’m currently learning: golang C++ rust...
+- 🌱 I’m currently learning: golang rust...
-- 👯 I’m looking to collaborate on: reverse engineering, cybersecurity...
+- 👯 I’m looking to collaborate on: AI...
 - 🤔 I’m looking for help with: A good frontend developer with great knowledge on javascript, nodejs and V8
 - 💬 Ask me about: ANYTHINGGG
-- 📫 How to reach me: via discord sicko#7947 or via Twitter @sicko7947
+- 📫 How to reach me: via discord sicko#7947
 - 😄 Pronouns: sicko
 - ⚡ Fun fact: I don't sleep